britram/taps-transports/draft-ietf-taps-transports-02.md

 This section provides a list of known IETF transport protocol and transport protocol frameworks.

-[Editor Note: Contributions to the subsections below are welcome]
+[EDITOR'S NOTE: Contributions to the subsections below are welcome]

 ## Transport Control Protocol (TCP)